SciTools/iris/docs/iris/src/further_topics/metadata.rst

     CoordMetadata(standard_name='forecast_period', long_name=None, var_name='forecast_period', units=Unit('hours'), attributes={}, coord_system=None, climatological=False)

-Note that, the ``metadata`` property is available on each of the Iris `CF Conventions`_ class containers referenced in :numref:`metadata members`, and thus provides a **common** and **consistent** approach to managing your metadata, which we'll now explore a little more fully.
+Note that, the ``metadata`` property is available on each of the Iris `CF Conventions`_ class containers referenced in :numref:`metadata members table`, and thus provides a **common** and **consistent** approach to managing your metadata, which we'll now explore a little more fully.

 Metadata classes